chrisjbreisch/Trs80.Level1Basic/README.md

 Robert's concepts.
 I later discovered that one of the reasons Tandy was able to have such a bizarre grammar is that their interpreter included no scanner.
 They skipped directly to the parsing phase.
 With no tokens, they were free to ascribe different meanings to the same values based upon their position in a statement.
 You can do that with a scanner also, but sometimes it gets messy.
+On the other hand, Level I BASIC has no objects or scope to worry about.
+Robert spends quite a bit of time on that, which I was able to mostly ignore.

 Note that Robert compiles his language down to the bytecode level.
 And shows you how to create a virtual machine and do garbage collection, optimization, etc. I did not do that for my BASIC interpreter.